-Back in 2008, as a junior in college, I took a Queer Fiction class.
+When I was in college a bajillion years ago (2008), I took a Queer Fiction class.

-I had never read any queer-centered books before then, and while I respected the LGBTQ+ community, it wasn't a topic that particularly interested me.
+I had never read any queer-centered books at that point, and while I respected the LGBTQ+ community, it wasn't a topic that particularly interested me.

-But college is a time to get out of your comfort zone and try new things, so I decided to take the Queer Fiction course—and it became one of my favorite classes.
+But college is a time to get out of your comfort zone and try new things, so I decided to take the Queer Fiction course—and it became one of my most memorable classes.

 That was where I was introduced to some of the most beautiful literature I'd ever come across: The Price of Salt, Trumpet, Giovanni's Room, The Well of Loneliness, Maurice, Fun Home...